Particular/docs.particular.net/transports/msmq/distributor/troubleshooting.md

 The distributor is not suitable for all scale-out scenarios, before using Distributor ensure that [it is appropriate in the given deployment setup](/transports/msmq/distributor/#performance).

-#### Increase Maximum concurrency
+#### Increase maximum concurrency

 By default, the maximum concurrency level is 1.
 Ensure that the maximum concurrency level is increased on the distributor.
 Also, make sure that the workers have a higher maximum concurrency level.

-Monitor server's CPU, DISK, RAM and network resources to determine the optimium maximum concurrency level for real workloads.
+Monitor server CPU, DISK, RAM and network resources to determine the optimal maximum concurrency level for real workloads.

 #### Enable prefetching

-When workers are using NServiceBus 6, then it is possible to configure the worker's capacity independently from the maximum concurrency.
+When workers are using NServiceBus 6, then it is possible to configure the worker capacity independently from the maximum concurrency.
 By assigning a capacity value higher than the maximum concurrency it is possible to reduce the latency before the worker processes a next message.
 By default the worker first reports it is available for work and only then gets a new message forwarded by the distributor.

 #### Scale up

 If the CPU is not the bottleneck, then network latency and bandwidth will limit the overall throughput.
-Using the distributor might not be the ideal solution in such situation, as using the distributor will result in roughly 4 times the number of messages sent for each piece of work thus it will have an impact on the network resources.
+Using the distributor might not be the ideal solution in such situation, as using the distributor will result in roughly 4 times the number of messages sent for each piece of work, thus having negative impact on the network resources.

 Instead, in some situations it may be more appropriate to simply scale up hardware instead of using distributor and scale-out.